devtron-labs/devtron/charts/devtron/README.md

 ### Install with Helm

-Run the following command to install the latest version of Devtron along with the CI/CD module:
+Run the following command to install the latest version of Devtron along with the CI/CD integration:

 ```bash
 helm repo add devtron https://helm.devtron.ai